 Universal Orlando also frequently offers online-only specials that are usually superior to any other available discount.
 For example, from late 2014 through June 7, 2015, Universal's website is selling 3-day tickets for the 2-day price; these tickets must be used by June 20, 2015, and blackout days apply, but it's still a substantial savings.

-The lowest possible prices on electronically delivered Universal tickets we're aware of are through Parksavers (parksavers.com), which undercuts Universal's online prices on park-to-park tickets by $5 to $10.
-Be aware that buyers receive a printable voucher that must be redeemed at the park with a photo ID.
+The lowest possible prices on electronically delivered Universal tickets we're aware of are through Orlando Ticket Connection, which undercuts Universal's online prices on park-to-park tickets by $5 to $10.
+We'd love to hear from readers who have had experiences (good or bad) with OrlandoTicketConnection.
+Parksavers sells Universal tickets for a few dollars more than Orlando Ticket Connection, but be aware that their buyers receive a printable voucher that must be redeemed at the park with a photo ID, instead of going straight to the turnstiles.

 Universal charges $14 for domestic FedEx shipping of tickets ($19 for international delivery).
-If you want physical tickets mailed to you for the cheapest price and can order at least two weeks before your trip, consider using an online ticket wholesaler, such as The Official Ticket Center (officialticketcenter.com) or Undercover Tourist (undercovertourist.com).
-Official Ticket Center advertises all their prices inclusive of tax and USPS Certified shipping, and has the lowest bottom-line cost on Universal Orlando tickets that we've found, usually beating Parksavers by $1 to $5.
+If you want physical tickets mailed to you for the cheapest price and can order at least two weeks before your trip, consider using an online ticket wholesaler, such as The Official Ticket Center or Undercover Tourist.
+Official Ticket Center advertises all their prices inclusive of tax and USPS Certified shipping, and has the lowest bottom-line cost on physical Universal Orlando tickets that we've found, usually within pennies of Orlando Ticket Connection's e-delivery price.

 Universal Orlando Annual Passes